-The doctors were pumping him full of antibiotics, but John’s immune system was shot to pieces and the meds didn’t have anything to grab onto.
+The doctors were pumping him full of antibiotics, but John’s immune system was shot to pieces, and the meds didn’t have anything to grab onto.
 He died a few hours later as his dad held his hand.
 No other underlying causes were found in the autopsy.
 No autoimmune stuff.
 No hepatitis.
-No major organ involvement — with the exception of the standard-issue wear and tear that comes along with the wine, whiskey and song of early middle age.
-So, by best guess: my best friend died as a statistical outlier from complications of having a sore throat, a fatty liver and a pig-metal head.
+No major organ involvement — with the exception of the standard-issue wear and tear that comes along with the wine, whiskey, and song of early middle age.
+So, my best guess is that John died as a statistical outlier from complications of having a sore throat, a fatty liver, and a pig-metal head.

 But I don’t want to leave the wrong impression.
 John wasn’t a yahoo.
 He wasn’t trailer trash who made it a point to insult folks or undermine their social standing for no reason.
 Nothing could be farther from the truth.
 He just generally didn’t give a damn what people thought about him, or, for that matter, what those people thought about themselves.
 What he believed, and what I learned hanging out with him and his dad, was that when societal expectations collide with individual character, then unless there’s a really compelling reason, the individual spirit should prevail.

 There was a Colella family story called “The Parable of the Bricks.”
 Doc must have told it to us a thousand times.
 He was in Washington Square Park in New York City when he was a young man, and he saw this crazy person hammering the cobbles with a heavy rubber mallet.
 When Doc asked him why, he responded, “Because some of the bricks stick up higher than the others.”